Skip to main content

 Residents and nonresidents age 16 and older need valid licenses.
 Residents under 16 may take and possess a limit of fish without a fishing license.
 Any nonresident under 16 may take and possess a limit of fish without a nonresident fishing license if accompanied by an individual possessing a valid fishing license.
 Each individual possessing a married couple license may possess their individual limits of fish.

-Residency qualifications and a waiver of residency form are available here.
+Residency qualifications and a waiver of residency form are available on the Department’s website.
 Call 701-328-6300 for more information.
 North Dakota residents on leave while on active duty with the United States military can fish without a license.
 Contact the Department for details.

 Nonresident full-time students living in North Dakota, who are attending a state or tribal college, or a private institution of higher education, may qualify for purchasing resident fishing licenses.
 Contact the Department for details.